 - Remember to leave yourself enough money to travel back home!

-- If you have an International Student Identity Card you may be entitled to discounts on travel, goods and services.
+- If you have an International Student Identity Card (ISIC) you may be entitled to discounts on travel, goods and services.
 You can obtain a card from the International Student Travel Confederation

 - You can also join the Youth Hostel Association which entitles you to save money on hostel accommodation